Emcc13/MendingTools/src/main/resources/README.md

 - any other char than a-zA-Z%# may throw an exception
 - any other argument/function will result in a value of 0 for that term

-## Language

-- noPermission: command executed without permission
-- error:
-    - db: problem with the database
-    - noSuchTool: tool with given id does not exist
-    - hasNoTools: player has no tools to show
-    - noSuchEnchantment: minecraft has no enchantment with given name
-    - notPlayed: player has not played on the server yet
-    - loadOfflinePlayer: failed to load offline player
-    - loadBlueprint: blueprint of given tool could not be found in the blueprints config
-    - notEnoughMoney: cannot restore / upgrade tool because the player has not enough money
-    - removingItem: failed to remove item from players inventory
-    - targetLevelBelow: requested to 'upgrade' enchantment, but given level is below current level
-- hint: command hints
-- text:
-    - nextBook: text to switch to next book (clickable)
-    - upgrade: text to upgrade enchantment (clickable)
-    - player: label where the player name is placed
-    - broken: short text to show that the item is broken
-    - intact: short text to show that the item is intact
-    - restore: short text to restore tool (clickable)
-    - noTools: (longer) text shown when a player has no tools

 ## Database